-Instant runoff voting (IRV) allows voters to vote their hopes instead of their fears by ranking candidates in order of preference without worrying about spoiler dynamics or wasted votes.
+Instant runoff voting (IRV) or ranked choice voting (RCV) allows voters to vote their hopes instead of their fears by ranking candidates in order of preference without worrying about spoiler dynamics or wasted votes.
 It also can avoid the expense of runoff elections and the distorting effects of low-turnout primaries.
 Read on for more information:

 Four Ways to Adopt Instant Runoff Voting